DETAILED ACTION

 an outer porous layer 30 defining an outer surface of the hybrid segment (Figure 4) and including a plurality of pores (7:3-8),

-a core chamber 31p (the examiner is identifying the core chamber as the area filled by layer 31p, it is the space occupied by 31p and defined by the inner surface of 31s, not the actual material within it) circumscribed by the solid core layer (Figure 4), at least one of a second core chamber (inner chamber surrounding 20), a porous core layer (31p) or a second solid core layer (layer 20) circumscribed by the solid core laver (Figure 4), the core chamber comprising a single longitudinal aperture defined by an inner surface of the solid core layer (the core chamber is the entire volume within layer 31s);
+a core chamber (the examiner is identifying a single pore of portion 31p as the core chamber) circumscribed by the solid core layer (Figure 4), at least one of a second core chamber (any other pore of portion 31p), a porous core layer (the rest of 31p) or a second solid core layer (layer 20) circumscribed by the solid core laver (Figure 4), the core chamber comprising a single longitudinal hollow aperture (each pore of the porous layer 31p is considered to be a single longitudinal opening) extending longitudinally through at least a portion of the hybrid segment (the pores extend in all directions because they are three dimensional and Figure 4 shows them within the hybrid segment) and defined by an inner surface of the solid core layer (the solid core layer is considered to further comprise the solid portion of 31p surrounding the pore);

 wherein each of the outer porous layer, the solid core layer, the core chamber and the at least one second core chamber extend from the first end to the second end of the hybrid segment (Figure 4 shows a complete cross-section with all layers and chambers extending the full length)